cavaliercoder/y10k/README.md

 *Simplified Yum repository management from the year 10,000 AD*

-Y10K is a tool to deploy Yum/RPM repositories and mirrors in your local environment using settings described in a JSON formatted `Yumfile`.
+Y10K is a tool to deploy Yum/RPM repositories and mirrors in your local environment using settings described in a INI formatted `Yumfile`.

 Y10K is inspired by tools such as Puppet's [R10K](https://github.com/puppetlabs/r10k) and Ruby's [Bundler](http://bundler.io/gemfile.html).